Federation of Nepalese Chambers of Commerce and Industry: Initiatives

 Nepalese Industries are facing serious problems and severe production losses.
 Therefore, FNCCI established the Energy Efficiency Centre (EEC) in 2010 that is a think tank and service provider in the field of energy efficiency.
 The EEC is the first institution that is raising awareness for energy efficiency in Nepal's private sector and provides professional energy auditing services to the industries.

 Furthermore, FNCCI conducts various social activities like sport events, health camps etc. In 2012, FNCCI supported the CACCI-FNCCI Golf Challenge - an international golf competition in Nepal.

+Chiranjivi Adhikari, the General Secretary of the CAN Federation, was appointed as the Cybersecurity advisor for the IT Software and Technology Committee by the Nepal Chamber of Commerce on July 28, 2023.